MeirV2-2/meirv2-2.github.io/posts/phantom-alias.md

 > **Note on prior art.** I haven't seen this exact technique published anywhere.
 The primitives it composes are old - reflective loading, manual LDR splicing, growable function tables, the threadpool dispatch trick - but the specific combination (keep the real alias DLL fully untouched on disk and in memory, register a duplicate-name LDR entry with full RB tree insertion, and coexist with the original in the loader graph) is one I arrived at while trying to defeat module-integrity scanners without giving up module attribution.
 If you've seen this written up before or know who got there first, please reach out so I can credit it properly.

+## What this gets you

+Three concrete things, before the deep dive.

+**Memory scans come back almost clean.** A single finding ("abnormal private executable memory") instead of the four to seven that classic injection techniques trigger.
+One signal lives in noise.
+Seven is an alert.

+**Stack traces look right.** Every frame symbolizes.
+The payload's frames resolve to the alias DLL, and the walker continues cleanly back through ntdll's threadpool internals to `RtlUserThreadStart`.
+No "unattributed memory" gap.

+**Module enumeration tells the same story.** `EnumProcessModules` shows the payload as the alias DLL, sitting next to the real one.
+Tools that diff loaded modules against a baseline don't see a stranger - they see "this process has the alias DLL loaded, like every other process."

+The cost: one private region with executable pages.
+That's the only tell.
+Everything else - bytes on disk, image hashes, thread origins, ETW image-load events, stack-walker attribution - stays consistent with a normal DLL.

+The rest is how it's built.

 ## How module attribution actually works

+Before the technique, the bookkeeping it has to satisfy.
+Skip ahead if you already know the four places the loader records "this module exists."
+Otherwise:

 The Windows loader tracks loaded modules in four places that scanners care about: